zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 Returns a collection of *stored* values at indexes based on request parameters.

-SDS supports four ways of specifying which stored events to return:
+SDS supports three ways of specifying which stored events to return:
 * [Filtered](#getvaluesfiltered): A filtered request accepts a [filter expression](xref:sdsFilterExpressions).
 * [Range](#getvaluesrange): A range request accepts a start index and a count.
 * [Window](#getvalueswindow): A window request accepts a start index and end index.
 This request has an optional continuation token for large collections of events.